 “Lord Desmina Zyriky of Elyria, the Crimson Warden.”
 Desmina entered, wearing a severe black dress with a ruby brooch.
 The sleeves of her dress were so tight that every movement of her muscles was visible beneath the fabric.
 She gave Morven a quick pat on the head as she passed by, to which Morven made no protest, though Pellena had to stifle a laugh.

 “Queen Oliina of Ajjraea, the King’s wife.”
 The queen seemed to glide rather than walk into the room, the beads on her skirt rattling as she moved.
 She held her head up high, imperiously avoiding eye contact with everyone, including her own children.
-She had lined her almond-shaped eyes with kohl, intensifying the untouchable and otherworldly air that she projected.
+She had lined her almond eyes dramatically with kohl, intensifying the untouchable and otherworldly air that she projected.